RetroReversing/retroReversing/pages/switch/SwitchGameEngines.md

 ## Reverse Engineering & Modding
 Unity3D games are compiled from .net byte code down to C++ when generating a Nintendo Switch version.
 This makes it harder than standard Unity reverse engineering as the generated native code is harder to decompile than .net byte code.

-There are tools than support dumping the data from Unity NRO games such as the Il2CppDumper:
+There are tools that support dumping the data from Unity NRO games such as the Il2CppDumper:
 [https://github.com/Perfare/Il2CppDumper](https://github.com/Perfare/Il2CppDumper)

 You should always backup **Managed/Metadata/global-metadata.dat** as it contains debug symbols for the game.